Joss314104869/Course-Proyect-Getting-and-Cleaning-Data/CodeBook.md

 2. timeDomainGravityAccelerometerStandardDeviationY
 3. timeDomainGravityAccelerometerStandardDeviationZ

-• Average time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
-1. timeDomainBodyAccelerometerJerkMeanX
-2. timeDomainBodyAccelerometerJerkMeanY
-3. timeDomainBodyAccelerometerJerkMeanZ

 • Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
 1. timeDomainBodyAccelerometerJerkStandardDeviationX
 2. timeDomainBodyAccelerometerJerkStandardDeviationY